aleen42/PersonalWiki/Programming/JavaScript/data_structure/data_structure.md

 > Programs = Algorithms + Data Structures

 What it means is that any programs we created should usually require some types of structures to manage data.
+For developers who has not accepted educations of the computer science in school, the only data structure they're familar wth is the *Array*.